Protein:

 After 2 hours, reduce your heat to 250 degrees and flip the pernil over so the skin is away from the heat source.

-Continue to cook until the pork reaches an internal temperature of 185 degrees.
-This will typically take another 6-8 hours, but every piece of meat and smoker cooks differently so monitor the cook with a meat thermometer.
+Continue to cook until the internal temperature of the pork reaches 185 degrees in the thickest part of the pork.
+This will typically take another 6-8 hours, but every piece of meat and smoker cooks differently so monitor the cook with a meat thermometer or check with an instant read thermometer.
+This is the ideal temperature to remove the pork roast as it allows enough time to break down the connective tissue of the pork, so the pork is juicy in tender, without cooking it to the point that it becomes pulled pork.

 Resting, slicing, and eating the Smoked Pernil